wortell-smart-learning/ssis-training/lab01/Exercise 1/Lab 1 Exercise 1.md

 5. Add a *Data Flow Task*.
 Rename it to *"DFT load dimProductCategory"*
 6. Inside "DFT load dimProductCategory", use the *Source assistant* to create a *new connection manager* with the following settings:

-- [ ] todo: localhost ipv devmachine?
-* Server name: *devmachine*
+* Server name: *localhost*
 * Authentication: *Windows Authentication*
 * Database name: *AdventureWorks2016*

-7. Click *"Test Connection"* to verify that the connection settings you just entered are valid
+7. Click *"Test Connection"* to verify that the connection settings you just entered are valid.
+Click "OK".

 A new component has been added for you to the data flow canvas, labeled *"OLE DB Source"*.
 Currently, it shows a red cross, because the settings are invalid.